-Sadly, you would be wrong.
+You would be wrong.
 China has just as many terrible dietary habits as we do.
 In fact, probably more, there being a good many more people living in China (1,354 million) than in North, Central and South America combined (956 million).
-As for Europe, well we've only got around 740 million people, barely half the number of Chinese.
+As for Europe, well we’ve only got around 740 million people, barely half the number of Chinese.

 If he is elderly, it’s worse.
 He never seems to quite clear it: there’s always more Lung Damp Phlegm and repeated coughing gradually weakens him.